 “Underinsurance can also be a risk where an older item of equipment might now cost a lot more to replace with its modern equivalent,” says Alana.

-Keeping replacement cost estimates up to date is vital and the need for accuracy extends beyond the moment an insurance policy is drawn up.
-Significant equipment purchases, updated company vehicles and alterations or additions to the physical workplace all need to be logged.
+You can avoid underinsurance by keeping replacement cost estimates up to date.
+The need for an accurate valuation extends beyond the moment an insurance policy is drawn up.
+Reduce underinsurance risks by logging all significant assets, equipment purchases, updated company vehicles, and alterations or additions to the physical workplace of your business.

 “Crombie Lockwood can help guide clients through the process of setting their total sum insured to ensure they get the full insurance cover needed.”
 Alana Howard, Claims Manager.

-Global material shortages, supply chain delays and turbulent commodity pricing could potentially alter the costs of rebuilding a home to the desired standard and within the expected timeframe.
+Global material shortages, supply chain delays and turbulent commodity pricing could all potentially affect how much you pay to to rebuild your home to the desired standard and within the expected period of time.
 Similarly, replacement plant or stock for a business could take longer to arrive and cost more to land.

 With international travel off the menu for most Kiwis, the purchase of significant items such as updated motor vehicles, lifestyle equipment like a jet ski or caravan, or improvements to the home – a new deck, spa pool for example – have become more of a priority.

-As a result, accounting for changes in the nature and value of the home or other acquired assets should be added to policies accurately, and in real time, rather than passively waiting for the approach of a policy renewal date.
+New assets and changes to the nature and value of the home should be added to insurance policies accurately and in real time, rather than waiting for the approach of an insurance policy renewal date.